Barnacl437/bat-yt-thumb-downloader/README.md

 (Bash? uhh not yet.
 Later oke?)

 ## About the test branch
-This is a test branch where a lot of changes can be committed at once to make a quick fix and a way to experiment changes in script.
-I recommend any continuous changes and/or quick fixes to be here so that it will be a better place for testing and keep the main branch clean and tidy.
+The test branch is where a lot of changes can be committed at once to make a quick fix and a way to experiment changes in script.
+I recommend any continuous changes and/or quick fixes to be there so that it will be a better place for testing and keep the main branch clean and tidy.

 ## ...How?
 This small script will try to download YouTube thumbnail images using a specified universal image URL for every video.